jprusik/mini-ticker/README.md

 - Set up the Raspberry Pi to run headless and connect it to your network ([guide](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md))
 - [ssh into the Raspberry Pi](https://www.raspberrypi.org/documentation/remote-access/ssh/):
 - Do `sudo raspi-config` and set up:
-  - "Interfacing Options" > "Interfacing Options" > "I2C" > select "Enable"
+  - "Interfacing Options" > "Interfacing Options" > "I2C" > select "Yes"
-  - "Network Options"
   - (Optional) "Localisation Options"
   - (Optional) "Change User Password"
     **Important!** Because we're using a Raspberry Pi, the default user is `pi` with a password of `raspberry` - it is strongly advised to change the password, at minimum.